-When you can’t pay off the loan in the typical 30‑day to six-month period, the lender may offer to “roll over” the loan into a new loan.
-But the roll over process always adds fees and interest to the amount you originally borrowed.
-Before you know it, you are over your head in debt with no way to get out.
-The lender will repossess your vehicle, made much easier if they already have your vehicle title and have installed a GPS device telling them exactly where the vehicle can be found.
-The lender may even have keys or a means to simply turn your vehicle off.
+When you can’t pay off the loan on time, the lender may offer to “roll over” the loan into a new loan.
+But the rollover process always adds fees and interest to the amount you originally borrowed.
+Before you know it, you are over your head in debt with no way out and no transportation, since the lender will have repossessed your car.

 For information to consider when you apply for an auto title loan, alternatives to auto title loans, and additional protections for military consumers, see the Federal Trade Commission’s Car Title Loans consumer information.